udishamir/Cosmos/README.md

 # Cosmos XDR - Advanced Windows Process Monitoring System

-**Cosmos** is a sophisticated Extended Detection and Response (XDR) solution for Windows, consisting of a secure kernel driver and modern Rust-based userland client.
+**Cosmos** is the base project for Extended Detection and Response (XDR) solution for Windows, XDR will part will be pushed later on, consisting of a secure kernel driver and modern Rust-based userland client.
 It provides comprehensive real-time process, thread, and image monitoring capabilities for security research, malware analysis, and system behavior monitoring.

 ##  Architecture Overview